aembke/fred.rs/docs/README.md

 ### Background

-The most important design decision made by this library requires understanding how and why pipelining works.
-I strongly recommend that folks read https://redis.io/docs/manual/pipelining.
+I strongly recommend reading https://redis.io/docs/manual/pipelining.

 It's important to understand what RTT is, why pipelining minimizes its impact in general, and why it's often the only thing that really matters when measuring the throughput of an IO-bound application with dependencies like Redis.
-The entire design of this library is based on the pipelining optimization described in this section.
+Most of the design choices here are based on the pipelining optimization described in this section.

 `fred` was originally written with the following use case in mind:
 * The app layer's primary throughput bottleneck is RTT to Redis.
 * The app uses different Redis server deployment types, including managed services like Elasticache.
 * The app makes frequent use of Tokio concurrency features on a multi-thread runtime.
 Requests/jobs run in separate Tokio tasks.
 * The app uses dependency injection patterns to share a small pool of connections/clients among each of the Tokio tasks.
+The public interface should be `Send + Sync` and cheaply cloneable.
+* The app can store large values in Redis.
+Efficient encoding and zero-copy decoding are important.

 And most importantly - making efficient use of network resources is important for the system to scale from both a cost and performance perspective.
 Ideally the library could interleave frames on the wire such that concurrent request/job tasks didn't have to wait for other tasks to receive a response from the server.